 Explorers say they’ve found a British warship sunk by a German U-boat in WWI

+Explorers say they’ve found the wreckage of a British warship that was sunk by a German U-boat during World War I.

-Some 524 people, including the ship’s captain, perished when the HMS Hawke went down in the North Sea off the eastern coast of Scotland in 1914.
+Some 524 people, including the ship’s captain, perished when the HMS Hawke went down in the North Sea off the eastern coast of Scotland on Oct.
+15, 1914.
+Seventy crew members survived.

+“It’s a big loss of life,” said Kevin Heath, who co-founded the website Lost in Waters Deep, which chronicles naval losses around Scotland by the United Kingdom’s Royal Navy and other countries during the conflict.
+“She’s a big ship.
+And it’s one of the first ships lost in World War I.”

+A shipwreck hunter, Heath said he found a map in an old German logbook that pointed him to where the sunken vessel could be located, roughly 70 miles east of Fraserburgh.

 Copyright 2024 NPR